Sainigurnoor511/AniVR/README.md

 ## Getting Started

-To get started with aniVR, follow these steps:
+To get started with AnyVR, follow these steps:

 1. **VR Headset:** Ensure you have a compatible VR headset, or using a smartphone with VRbox will do just fine

-2. **Download AniVR:** Visit our website [link to website] to download the aniVR app for your respective VR platform.
+2. **Download AnyVR:** Visit our website [link to website] to download the aniVR app for your respective VR platform.

 3. **Create an Account:** Sign up for a free account within the app to access personalized features and track your progress.